sonalsk/Automatic-Screenshot-App/README.md

 1. Fork this repository
 2. Clone it to your local machine
 3. Open terminal in the app/bin folder
-4. Execute the command "java App"
+4. Execute the command "java app"
 6. The application will load on the terminal

 ## SET UP ON IDE